npbhoang/FGAC-Optimizer/README.md

 ## Solution prerequisites

 ### Software Requirements
-- (required) Python 3.1 (or higher).
+- (required) Python 3.1 (or higher), can be downloaded from https://www.python.org/downloads/.
 - (required) Maven Apache and Java 1.8 (or higher).

-- (optional) CVC4 solver, can be downloaded from https://cvc4.github.io/.
+* Note: Please note that, if you decided to use any other SMT solver of your choice, please create a corresponding folder with appropriate name in the parent folder *solvers*.
-- (optional) Z3 solver, can be downloaded from https://github.com/Z3Prover/z3.
+Put your solver inside this created folder and create an *solving.ini* file, indicate how to run the solver.